 Mr. Bass has been a member of the Board since 2013 and serves on the Finance Committee

 Lesley Carberry (retired) shares her time with her adult sons living with pre-natal alcohol exposure, volunteering in her community and running a small consulting company that undertakes work in strategic planning, governance and training.
 She serves as secretary–treasurer for the Teegatha’Oh Zheh Society, is a parent member of the FASD 10-Year Strategic Planning Group, and is involved with numerous community organizations.

 Ms. Carberry’s combined experience in consulting and positions with the Yukon government Department of Justice spans more than four decades.
 Recognized for her work in restorative practices, facilitation and conflict resolution, she has led various initiatives in victim services, community justice, crime prevention and policing, with a focus on First Nations and rural communities.

 She is the recipient of distinguished awards for performance from the Yukon Department of Justice and the Premier’s Award of Excellence, and was honoured with the Queen’s Diamond Jubilee Award in 2012.
 Ms. Carberry completed the course work required for a Master’s degree in Social Work (University of Northern British Columbia) and holds a Bachelor of Social Work (University of Regina) and Bachelor of Arts (University of Manitoba).
 She is currently pursuing a graduate certificate in restorative practices through the International Institute for Restorative Practices.

-Ms. Carberry joined the Board in January, 2017, and serves on the Finance Committee.
+Ms. Carberry joined the Board in January 2017, and serves on the Executive Committee and as Chair of the Audit Committee.